 Be sure to pack a day bag for your first afternoon on the cruise ship.
 Often, your luggage may not arrive at your stateroom until several hours after embarkation.
 Along with your important paperwork, include a bathing suit, sunscreen, and flip-flops if you and your family want to hit the pool early (without the heavy crowds.)

 You can also include a good book or magazine.
 Explore the ship a bit and then relax in a lounger by the pool until your stateroom is ready!

 Be sure to throw a pair of sunglasses, a hat, and a portable cell phone charger in your bag.
 Most likely, you will have to report to your muster station during the first afternoon.
 Most cruise lines are now putting all of your cruise info on an app, so having an updated and fully charged phone is essential.

-Contact your cell phone provider before you leave to find your plan’s policies on using your phone abroad.
+Contact your cell phone provider before you leave to find out your plan’s policies on using your phone abroad.
 You can purchase Wi-Fi plans on board many ships, but they can be costly and spotty.
 You can always use Wi-Fi at many locations during port excursions.
-The WhatsApp is also a great way to message friends back home while traveling abroad.
+WhatsApp is also a great way to message friends back home while traveling abroad.

 Consider bringing a water bottle in your carry-on bag.
 You can refill it often throughout your time on the ship, without having to worry about going back and forth to the restaurants.

 I also like to include a travel coffee mug on our sailings, so I can take my coffee on the go, especially when I am trying to make it off the ship for early morning shore excursions.
 Here are a few of my favorites.

 Also, be sure to include any necessary medications, sunscreen, and hand sanitizer in your carry-on bag.